ElektraInitiative/libelektra/src/plugins/list/README.md

 `plugins/#/placements/set`

 A list of set-placements for the plugin.
-Same for "get" and "err"
+Same for "get" and "error"

 `plugins/#/config/`